Last Updated: 2018/04/22 19:09 US Central Time

 Some of these games are available across platforms.
-I’m only going to list them by the platform I got them on.
+I’m only going to list them by the platform I got them on, and I usually don’t buy games on multiple platforms.
 Oh, and I don’t like iPhone games, because few last beyond the initial “Ooh, this looks pretty, DOWNLOAD NOW!” phase, and many become a chore.

 - Super Paper Mario – they gave it a visual upgrade, put 3D back in but kept the characters 2D, and there is a little more darkness, but it’s still corny and fun.